-Call & Applications Allows you to change the Service Lock Code that is used to access the Restrictions menu.
+Call & Applications Allows you to change the Service Lock Code that is used to access the Restrictions menu (see page 70).

-5. Enter the four-digit Lock Code.
+Enter the four-digit Lock Code.

 - Enter a new 4-digit Lock Code. - For confirmation, the phone will ask you to enter the new Lock Code again.